-Golnar Yarmohammad Touski is a doctorate student researching Iranian contemporary art at University of Pittsburgh’s program of History of Art and Architecture.
-As an artist she studied painting and sculpture at University of Art in Tehran, and obtained an MA of art history at Ohio University with a focus on contemporary Iranian performance art in diaspora.
-Her research interests include mobility, borders, geopolitics, space and place and relational aesthetics.
+Golnar Yarmohammad Touski’s research deals with performative practices in object and non-object based modern and contemporary art in Iran and the region of Middle East.
+As an artist, she studied painting and sculpture at University of Art in Tehran and received an MA of art history at Ohio University where she wrote her dissertation on contemporary Iranian performance art in diaspora.
+Her research interests include postcolonial theory, Marxism, modernism studies, diaspora and exile studies, uneven and combined development, performativity, relational aesthetics, mobility, borders, and geopolitics.

 (Keynote speaker: Amelia Jones)